rkhamilton/vqgan-clip-generator/README.md

 Environment:

 * Tested on Windows 10 build 19043
-* GPU: Nvidia RTX 3080
+  * GPU: Nvidia RTX 3080 10GB
   * CPU: AMD 5900X
+* Also tested in Google Colab (free and pro tiers) using [this notebook](vqgan_clip_generator.ipynb).
 * Typical VRAM requirements:
   * 24 GB for a 900x900 image (1200x675 in 16:9 format)
+  * 16 GB for a
   * 10 GB for a 512x512 image (684x384 in 16:9 format)
   * 8 GB for a 380x380 image (507x285 in 16:9 format)

-Also tested in Google Colab (free tier) using [this notebook](vqgan_clip_generator.ipynb).
 # Setup
 ## Virtual environment
 This example uses [Anaconda](https://docs.conda.io/en/latest/miniconda.html) to manage virtual Python environments.
 Create a new virtual Python environment for VQGAN-CLIP-GENERATOR.
-Then, install the dependencies and my VQGAN-CLIP-GENERATOR package using pip.
+Then, install the dependencies and this VQGAN-CLIP-GENERATOR package using pip.
 If you are completely new to python and just want to make some art, I have a [quick start guide](BEGINNERS.md).

 ```sh
 conda create --name vqgan python=3.9 pip ffmpeg numpy pytest tqdm git pytorch==1.9.0 torchvision==0.10.0 torchaudio==0.9.0 cudatoolkit=11.1 -c pytorch -c conda-forge